 The Annotation tab in the Annotation Feature Class Properties pane also allows you to set properties that affect how the annotation can be edited.

 The Symbol Collection group on the Annotation tab in the Annotation Feature Class Properties pane allows you to manage the symbol collection.
 The symbol collection lists the predefined text symbols you can assign to annotation features when creating or editing them in ArcGIS Pro.
 Each annotation class has an associated symbol in the list.
-When the class's symbol changes through the Annotation Classes tab, the original symbol will be renamed with the suffix _old and the new associated symbol will be created in the collection.
+When the class's symbol changes through the Annotation Classes tab, the original symbol is renamed with the suffix _old and the new associated symbol is created in the collection.
 These annotation class-associated symbols cannot be deleted.
 To modify or view the properties of a symbol, double-click the symbol in the list and access the properties with any of the controls in the pane.
-To create a new symbol for use in the annotation feature class, click the Add button .
+To create a symbol for use in the annotation feature class, click the Add button .